|Last Quarterly Update:||1/23/2017|

 Companies in this industry operate electric power generation facilities that convert other forms of energy, such as fossil fuels, nuclear, water, wind, and solar power, into electrical energy.
 Major companies include American Electric Power, AES, Dominion Resources, Duke Energy, Exelon, and Tennessee Valley Authority (all based in the US), along with China Huaneng Group and Datang Power (both in China), EON (Germany), Inter RAO (Russia), and Tokyo Electric Power Company (Japan).

-The global electricity industry generates about 20 trillion kilowatt hours (KWh) of electricity.
-The leading countries in electricity generation are the US, China, Japan, and Russia.
-About 20 percent of the world's population does not have access to electricity, resulting in an unmet demand that will fuel industry growth in areas like India and Africa.
+The global electricity industry generates about 23 trillion kilowatt hours (KWh) of electricity.
+The leading countries in electricity generation are China, the US, India, Russia, and Japan.
+About 17% of the world's population does not have access to electricity, resulting in an unmet demand that will fuel industry growth in areas like India and Africa.

 The US electric power generation industry consists of about 2,700 establishments (single-location companies and units of multi-location companies) with combined annual revenue of about $120 billion.

 Demand is driven by commercial, government, and residential needs for electrical power, which depend mainly on economic activity and population growth.
 Profitability is determined by government regulations and fuel costs.
 Large companies have an advantage in negotiating fuel contracts and being able ...

 Would you or your company benefit from having unlimited access to First Research's industry intelligence tools?Learn More About Subscription Options